jerickjoe111/launch-school/TS240/notes/01_intro_to_ts.md

 ### History

 As JavaScript became a common choice for more types of application development, some detractors criticized the language for its lack of type safety.
-The argument was that Javascript was not a good choice for large or serious applications because its dynamic typing made runtime errors common and difficult to detect.
+The argument was that JavaScript was not a good choice for large or serious applications because its dynamic typing made runtime errors common and difficult to detect.
 This was the motivation for the development of Typescript.

 TypeScript's journey began in 2010, when a team of Microsoft engineers led by Anders Hejlsberg started working on the language.
 Hejlsberg was also responsible for creating the C# programming language.